 Aim of the course

-Participants will have a greater understanding of different methods of communication and how to understand others better.
+Participants will have a greater understanding of different methods of communication and how to understand others better

 What we will cover

-- Verbal and non-verbal communication;
+- Verbal and non-verbal communication

-- Barriers to communication and how to overcome them;
+- Barriers to communication and how to overcome them

 - How to communicate in difficult situations and be effective in communicating

-Upon the successful completion of multiple-choice questionnaire, a certificate will be awarded.
+Upon the successful completion of a multiple-choice questionnaire, a certificate will be awarded.
 Our experienced trainers will be on hand to help throughout.